DrSquidX/Old-Projects/README.md

 # Why?
 Not sure.
 I just get bored a lot so yeah.
 Yes, these scripts are trash(I laughed at some of my old dev notes).

+When you are done looking at these old scripts, please check out some of my other scripts: https://github.com/DrSquidX

 # Happy Playing Around, DrSquidX